|Employers: Consider Telemedicine and Make Sure Employees Use It|

 The most popular benefit reported by employees who had used telemedicine conferencing services was the ability to receive care without leaving home.
 Other benefits cited were: quick access to care, short wait times and high quality of care.

 Apart from the obvious goal of improved health for employees, health systems and insurance companies are adding telemedicine services to gain a competitive advantage.
-Those that do incorporate telemedicine and provide an unambiguous strategy to medical software development services to achieve what is requires, then they would succeed in positioning themselves as health plan leaders.
+Those that do incorporate telemedicine and provide an unambiguous strategy would succeed in positioning themselves as health plan leaders.

 As for drawbacks cited by employees, the two most common were “no physical exam” and “lack of in-person interaction.”
 While these employees say the convenience is nice, many patients miss the human element.